 - Damage incurred to the vehicle

-- Emotional or mental problems suffered due to the accident such as PTSD, depression or anxiety because of the injuries experienced
+- Emotional or mental problems suffered due to the accident such as PTSD, depression or anxiety because of the accident

 - Other out of pocket expenses including property damage and travel expenses